eecsmap/MIT_CLE/Notes/lec3-top-down-parsing.md

     - Search space (parse trees)
     - Search algorithm (parsing algorithm)
     - Goal to find (parse tree for input program)
-- Would like to (but can’t always) ensure that
+- Would like to (but can't always) ensure that
     - Find goal (hopefully quickly) if it exists
     - Search terminates if it does not
 - Handled in various ways in various contexts